adomokos/light-service/README.md

   if outcome.did_i_win
     puts "And you've won a prize!
 Lucky you.
-Please see the front desk for your #{outcome.prize}." end else # outcome.failure? would == true puts "Rats...
-I can't say hello to you" end
+Please see the front desk for your #{outcome.prize}." end else # outcome.failure? is true, and we can pull the failure message out of the context for feedback to the user. puts "Rats...
+I can't say hello to you, because #{outcome.message}." end
 ```

+Because organizers generally run through complex business logic, and every action has the potential to cause a failure,
+testing an organizer is functionally equivalent to an integration test.
 Read on for more advanced usage.

 ## Stopping the Series of Actions
 When nothing unexpected happens during the organizer's call, the returned `context` will be successful.
 Here is how you can check for this: